Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

 Even if your cruise ship does offer streaming, however, doesn’t mean you’re in the clear.
 Put simply, providing wi-fi access on a ship at sea is difficult.
 The connection can be spotty at times, depending on weather, location, and network traffic.
 It could work perfectly well at one time and be slow the next.

-In our opinion, depending on the Internet on the ship for an important video call would be dicey.
+In our opinion, depending on the internet on the ship for an important video call would be dicey.
 That said, the speed and connectivity should be plenty to allow you to get basic work done.
 It may not be the same speed you are used to at home or the office (it’s often around 3-5 Mbps), but it is workable.

-One tip: If you know for sure that you will be connecting to wi-fi to work on the cruise, then book an Internet package ahead of time via your online account.
+If you know for sure that you will be connecting to wi-fi to work on the cruise, then book an Internet package ahead of time via your online account.
 Cruise lines discount the cost for those who order before they get on the ship.

 For more on using Internet on a cruise, see our article here.